noprompt/noprompt.github.io/_posts/2014-01-23-autotesting-clojurescript.markdown

 ```

 Because we will be using our own testing solution instead of `lein
-cljsbuild test`, it will be necissary to save a copy of the
+cljsbuild test`, it will be necessary to save a copy of the
-[test runner code][runner.js] &mdash; which now comes prepacked with
+[test runner code][runner.js] &mdash; which now comes prepackaged with
 `clojurescript.test` &mdash; to somewhere in your
 project directory.
 I like to save this file to `test/runner.js`.